addiscent/vagrant-ruby-rails/README.md

   Now wait a while for the _Ubuntu Server 14.04_ image to download and provision.
 The amount of wait time is mostly determined by the speed of the connection to Atlas/Hashicorp.
 Typically, the _Ubuntu Server 14.04_ image requires 18 minutes to download.
 The time required to provision the downloaded image is approximately eight minutes.
 These operations happen only once, the first time _vagrant up_ is executed.

-  After the image finishes downloading and provisioning is complete, you will see the prompt of the _guest-vbox_ :
+  After the image finishes downloading and provisioning is complete, you see the prompt of the _guest-vbox_ :
 > _vagrant@vagrant-ubuntu-trusty-64:~$_

 7. Create a new Rails app and start the thin web server
 > $ cd /vagrant/workspace && rails new myapp && cd myapp && rails s -b 0.0.0.0

-Open a web browser to http://localhost:3030
+Open a web browser to _http://localhost:3030_

         Welcome aboard
         You’re riding Ruby on Rails!